Isn’t it funny that when something isn’t working, most of us just “buckle down” and try harder (even if you’re lost doing the wrong thing)?

 Combine running in the heat with humidity and strong sun exposure and you have a recipe for misery and suffering.
-There’s no way around it: you simply can’t run as fast in summer conditions.
+There’s no way around it: you will simply be running slow in summer conditions.
 And when they’re severe enough, they’re more challenging than being at 7,000 – 8,000 feet elevation!

-But running in the winter has its perils as well: ice, snow, slick surfaces, and sub-zero temperatures conspire against you as well.
+But running in the winter has its perils as well: ice, snow, slick surfaces, and sub-zero temperatures can all conspire against you.
 While it’s not as difficult as summer training, running through Arctic conditions isn’t ideal.

-No matter what the weather throws at you, it always helps to run by feel and worry about time and effort, rather than distance and pace.
+No matter what the weather throws at you, it always helps to run by feel and worry about time and focus on effort, rather than distance and pace.